ObadaMoustafa/Pro_Expenses_Tracker/README.md

 ## Watch Demo

-You can [click here](https://pro-expenses-tracker.netlify.app/) to watch the Demo which is deployed to Netlify website
+You can [click here](https://pro-expenses-tracker.netlify.app/) to watch the Demo which is deployed to Netlify website.
+> You may feel some slow at first because I deployed the backend on [render](https://render.com/) website. so once it works fine it will be fast.

 ## Use locally

 > Note: it's better to follow these steps in order

-- Copy and rename the `.env.example` file which is in `client` and `server` folders to be `.env` and put the right value in the variables.
+- Copy and rename the `.env.example` file `.env` and put the right value (you api endpoint without the last slash like that `https://example-endpoint.com`) in the variables.
 - In Cli use this commands all in the `root` directory path in order

 First you need to run this command to install some packages we need to run the app in the main directory